 This is not a money-making opportunity for the Marina but more (a) a way of offering some facilities as part of a residential mooring; (b) regularising the status of the Marina's moorings and (c) maintaining the Marina's competitive position.
-Sawley now have approval for 120 fully residential berths.
-The Council would levy an overall tax on the Marina and this will be divided amongst the 180 residential berths.
-The likely uplift for these moorings will be a maximum of £150 which includes council tax.
-When final agreement has been reached with the Council, full details will be shared with everyone.
+Sawley now have approval for 120 fully residential The Council would levy an overall tax on the Marina and this will be divided amongst the 180 residential berths.
+The likely uplift for these moorings will be a maximum of £150 which includes council When final agreement has been reached with the Council, full details will be shared with everyone.
 The Partners intend an implementation of residential moorings to start from September 2014 - the time when mooring contracts need to be renewed.
 At that point, all moorers will have to complete a short questionnaire to allow a proper classification of each moorer's status - e.g. leisure, short term, winter moorer, residential.
 The Marina Office has a list of those who want a residential mooring when/if these become available.
 The demand will outstrip supply and Robert urges any current moorer interested to get their name down now.
 Once the new scheme is in place, it has to be properly implemented to ensure mooring fees are fair and an appropriate reflection of useage.
-The Golden Windlass Award The Boaters' and Lodgers' Forum had a discussion in October and agreed on oneway to recognise individuals within Mercia who have done something out of the ordinary to help another member of our community.
+The Golden Windlass Award The Boaters' and Lodgers' Forum had a discussion in October and agreed on onecommunity.
 There have already been a couple or three such occasions of exceptional kindness and the plan is to award a Golden Windlass (not real gold!) to that person.
 It won't be regular, it won't always be publicised (if the recipient doesn't want it).
 The Office or your Rep will be happy to receive nominations at any time.
-Mercia Mercury
+Christmas Quiz

-With no Marina Quiz in December, Bruce and Sheila (nb Sanity Again) responded to the Editor's cry for help and have come up with a mini Quiz to keep your brains active!
+Again) responded to the Editor's cry for help and have come up with a mini Quiz to keep your brains active!
 See how many you can get right without resorting to the internet or reference books!
 Do it with friends or family and see if anybody gets all the answers!!
-Christmas General Knowledge 1 Which company first put Santa Claus in red in its adverts?

-2 "Good King Wenceslas looked out/On the Feast of Stephen" What do we call the Feast of Stephen these days?
-3 In the classic children's story, whose father was the first man in the dog house?
-4 In which year did New Year's Day come before Christmas Day?
-5 Whose consort introduced the Christmas tree to England?
+Christmas General Knowledge - 1 Which company first put Santa Claus in red in its adverts? - 2 "Good King Wenceslas looked out/On the Feast of Stephen" What do we call the Feast of Stephen these days? - 3 In the classic children's story, whose father was the first man in the dog house? - 4 In which year did New Year's Day come before Christmas Day? - 5 Whose consort introduced the Christmas tree to England?

-Boaters not Floaters

-1 What is unusual about Aston and Weston Locks on the Trent and Mersey?

-2 What is an uxter plate?

-3 A wide beam boat sets off from Mercia Marina.
-How far south can it get by staying on the inland waterways?
-4 Which tunnel is the longest, deepest and highest on the connected system?
-5 If you boat from Bull's Bridge on the Grand Union to the Basingstoke canal, how many navigation fees must you pay (including your current licence)?
+Boaters not Floaters - 1 What is unusual about Aston and Weston Locks on the Trent and Mersey? - 2 What is an uxter plate? - 3 A wide beam boat sets off from Mercia Marina.
+How far south can it get by staying on the inland waterways? - 4 Which tunnel is the longest, deepest and highest on the connected system? - 5 If you boat from Bull's Bridge on the Grand Union to the Basingstoke canal, how many navigation fees must you pay (including your current licence)?